databrickslabs/mosaic/docs/source/api/raster-functions.rst

   **Notes**

     The :code:`geometry` parameter:
-      - Expected to be in the same coordinate reference system as the tile.
+      - Expected to be in the same coordinate reference system as the raster.
       - a polygon or a multipolygon.

     The :code:`cutline_all_touched` parameter: